fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#plotterspecassetskeyassetdetails">assetDetails</a></b></td>
         <td>object</td>
         <td>
-          DataStore contains the details for accesing the data that are sent by catalog connectors Credentials for accesing the data are stored in Vault, in the location represented by Vault property.<br/>
+          DataStore contains the details for accessing the data that are sent by catalog connectors Credentials for accessing the data are stored in Vault, in the location represented by Vault property.<br/>
         </td>
         <td>true</td>
       </tr><tr>